P1ntas/Large-Scale-Software-Development/factsheets/team1/team1.md

 ## Overall Product

-Reflect on your specific contributions to the product, technically and as perceived by a user, along the three dimensions below (see Dashboard > Final outcomes > Product).
-Keep each section below to a size of 40~100 words.

 ### Technical Soundness

 The chosen technologies, including DINASORE, Grafana, Docker, and Prometheus are a good fit for the architecture of the project.
 They provide the necessary tools and functionalities to address the problem at hand effectively.
 The implementation demonstrates a good application of these technologies, showcasing their capabilities and integrating them seamlessly.
 The code is easy to understand, maintainable, and robust, ensuring the long-term viability of the project.